 Although many online shoppers arguably make their buying decisions based on product photos, well-written content plays a vital role in creating a successful digital listing.
 Product descriptions complete an expectation and fill in details about an item when photography alone can't illustrate it.
 Written content can call out specific benefits, sizes and technical specifications.
 It can tell a story about a product, describe the associated lifestyle, or even aid shoppers in visualizing how to assemble or use it day-to-day.

 When you educate consumers on key product benefits, values, and solutions, it has the potential to build customer trust and increase overall satisfaction.
-Following these best practice guidelines for great product descriptions.
+Following these best practice guidelines for great Crafting eCommerce Product Content.
 Turn browsers into buyers:

 With so many shoppers online it may seem like “no two customers are alike” however, the people who shop a brand, at the very least, share a love of the company or its products.
 Writing for a brands’ audience requires a comprehensive understanding of that brand’s typical buyer.